Shanayara/aspnetcore-signalr-net8-connection-abstractions-9-issue/README.md

 * Connection #0 to host localhost left intact
 ```

+You see IIS responds with status 200 OK, but there is no content!

 Deleting the `<PackageReference Include="Microsoft.AspNetCore.Connections.Abstractions" Version="9.0.0" />` from WebApplication1.csproj makes it so the IIS call also produces a valid response.
 This should not be necessary, the most up to date version of the package should work.